 - Allocate collection, technology, and facilities resources to support library activities

 The Boot Camp program is recommended for any public library staff involved in the creation and implementation of the library’s strategic plan and service delivery, including, but not exclusive to: directors, managers, supervisors, department heads, and program coordinators.

 Because participation is limited to ensure an environment that fosters group interaction and active engagement, interested librarians are required to fill out an online application to be accepted into Boot Camp.
-The application deadline is June 14, 2013.
+The application will open mid-March.
 Applicants will be notified of their acceptance into the program within two weeks of submitting an application and can then proceed with registration.